Astrophysical Tests of Dark Matter Self-Interactions: Physical Effects in Galaxies and Clusters

 where $R_\mathrm{e}$ and $R_\mathrm{d}$ denote the evaporation and deceleration rates, respectively.
 In terms of the total scattering rate $R$ defined in eq.~(\ref{eq:R}), these rates can be written as $R_\mathrm{e,d} = \chi_\mathrm{e,d} \, R$, where $\chi_\mathrm{e}$ and $\chi_\mathrm{d}$ denote the fraction of scattering events leading to evaporation and the average fraction of momentum lost with each scattering event, respectively.
 One then obtains the simple expressions

 where in the second expression we have defined $F_\text{drag} \equiv m_\text{DM} \, \dot{v}$ in order to recover the well-known form of a drag force.

-The evaporation and deceleration fractions $\chi_\mathrm{e}$ and $\chi_\mathrm{d}$ depend on the ratio of the escape velocity to the velocity of the halo relative to the background density and on the differential cross section $d\sigma/d\theta$~\cite{Kummer:2017bhr}.
+The evaporation and deceleration fractions $\chi_\mathrm{e}$ and $\chi_\mathrm{d}$ depend on the ratio of the escape velocity to the velocity of the halo relative to the background density and on the differential cross section $d\sigma/d\theta$~\cite{Kummer:2017bhr} {(see eq.~(\ref{eq:longrange}))}.
 Roughly speaking, the evaporation fraction is reduced for a tightly bound DM halo (high escape speed), while the deceleration rate is enhanced (and vice versa)~\cite{Kahlhoefer:2013dca}.
 Conversely, the evaporation fraction is enhanced for larger relative velocities, while the deceleration fraction is suppressed~\cite{Kim:2016ujt}.
 The relative importance of drag and evaporation depends sensitively on the angular and velocity dependence of the self-interaction cross section.
 For example, frequent interactions with low momentum transfer can lead to a a sizeable drag force on infalling objects while preventing complete evaporation~\cite{Kummer:2017bhr}.
+Typically, as discussed in \S\ref{sec:particle} the angular dependence and low momentum transfer regime becomes relevant when $\xi>1$ in eq.~(\ref{eq:longrange}), i.e. $v/c>m_{\rm med}/m_{\rm DM}$.
+Note that this condition also puts a lower bound parameter space of the normalization constant, $\sigma_0=\frac{\hbar^2 c^2}{v^{4}} \left(\frac{\alpha}{m_{\rm DM}}\right)^2$, in eq.~(\ref{eq:longrange}) for a given velocity scale at a given dark matter particle mass $m_{\rm DM}$ and coupling constant $\alpha_{\rm DM}$.
+For example for a Milky Way like halo with $v_{\rm rel}\sim 200 \kms$ drag effects will appear at $\sigma_0/m> 0.006 \cmg$ for a $100$ GeV dark matter particle (with $\alpha_{\rm DM}$ of order $v_{\rm rel}/c$, where eq. ~(\ref{eq:longrange}) is valid).

 Furthermore, it was pointed out in Ref.~\cite{Kahlhoefer:2013dca} that the deceleration of a DM halo due to DM self-interactions generically leads to a ``heating'' of the halo, as the directed motion of the entire halo is converted into the random motion of individual DM particles.
 This heating will cause some of the DM particles to obtain a kinetic energy exceeding their binding energy and escape from the DM halo, thus contributing to the evaporation rate.
 Writing the rate of this \emph{cumulative evaporation} as